Chrome Hill is a true gem of the Peak District with a distinctive dragon-like shape. So much so, that it’s commonly called Dragon’s Back.

-And, with its stunning views and growing popularity, Chrome Hill is quickly becoming one of the top Peak District walks.
-So, if this sounds like your cup of tea?
+And, with its stunning views and growing popularity, Chrome Hill Buxton is quickly becoming one of the top Peak District walks.
+So, does this sounds like your cup of tea?

-But, all that really matters is that every route gets you to the top of Chrome Hill where you can enjoy some of the most special views in the national park.
+But, all that really matters is that every walking route gets you to the top of Chrome Hill Dragon’s Back.
+Where you can enjoy some of the most special views in the national park.

 Where is Chrome Hill?

 Chrome Hill is located in the heart of the Peak District National Park.
 It’s positioned on the Derbyshire-Staffordshire border in the Upper Dove Valley.